the-road-to-learn-react/the-road-to-react/manuscript/react-styling/css.md

 );
 ~~~~~~~

 As you can see, we can also use the `style` attribute for HTML elements.
 In JSX, style can be passed as an inline JavaScript object to these attributes.
 This way we can define dynamic style properties in JavaScript files rather than mostly static CSS files.
 This approach is called **inline style**, which is useful for quick prototyping and dynamic style definitions.
-Inline style should be used sparingly, however, as a separate style definition with a CSS file keeps the JSX more concise.
+Inline style should be used sparingly, however, since a separate style definition with a CSS file keeps the JSX more concise.

 In your *src/App.css* file, define the new CSS classes.
 Basic CSS features are used here, because advanced CSS features (e.g. nesting) from CSS extensions (e.g. Sass) are not included in this example, as they are [optional configurations](https://create-react-app.dev/docs/adding-a-sass-stylesheet/):